Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Some estimates on , , and the diffusion in

-We now prove Facts \ref{lemtps}, \ref{analog3.3} and \ref{analogue5.3}.
-Even if they are taken from \cite{AndDev} and \cite{advech}, their proof use estimates that are only true for the drifted brownian potential.
-This is why we have to adapt them to our context and to use our estimates instead of the original ones.
+We now justify Facts \ref{lemtps}, \ref{analog3.3}, \ref{analogue(5.22)} and \ref{analogue5.3}.
+They are taken from \cite{AndDev} and \cite{advech}, and their proofs use estimates that are true only for the drifted Brownian potential.
+This is why we have to adapt the proofs to our context and to use our estimates instead of the ones from \cite{AndDev} and \cite{advech}.
 We shall refer to \cite{AndDev} and \cite{advech} for the proofs and only precise what are the differences between their proofs and ours.

 \begin{proof} of Fact \ref{lemtps}